-- To create a Session using a static factory method: Session session = Session.getInstance(props, authenticator); - To create an unshared session, or to access the default session.
-Session defaultSession = Session.getDefaultInstance(props, authenticator);
+- To create a Session using a static factory method: Session session = Session.getInstance(props, authenticator); - To create the default shared session, or to access the default shared session: Session defaultSession = Session.getDefaultInstance(props, authenticator);

 The Properties object that initializes the Session contains default values and other configuration information.
-It is expected that clients using the APIs set the values for the listed properties, especially mail.store.protocol, mail.transport.protocol, mail.host, mail.user, and mail.from, since the defaults are unlikely to work in all cases.
+It is expected that clients using the APIs set the values for the listed properties, especially mail.host, mail.user, and mail.from, since the defaults are unlikely to work in all cases.
 See "Environment Properties" on page 61 for a list of properties used by the JavaMail APIs and their defaults.